Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 * 'Payment' field has to be completed in order to process Stripe payment.
 Since the Stripe functionality is only for testing, only 4242 4242 4242 4242 card number works.
 * From this page user can go back to their basket if they need to change somethin
 * User is informed how much their card will be charged
-* If a user clicks 'Confirm Order&Pay' button, the payment is done and user is redirected to the checkout success page
+* If a user clicks 'Confirm Order&Pay' button, the payment is done and user is redirected to the checkout success page, which displays order number and (for logged in user) order history link
+* On checkout success a success message is displayed and a confirmation email with order and delivery details is sent.

+#### Wishlist

+* This page os only available to logged in users.
+* If user has not added anything to their wishlist yet, an information about it is displayed.
+* Regardless, if product has colours or not, it can be added without a colour - unlike a basket item.
+This is because a customer might want to save only the product to their wishlist, without choosing a colour at that point.
+* Similarly to the basket, one product with different colours, or one product with a chosen colour and without chosen colour, are two different wishlist items.
+* If an item was added with colour, the colour is displayed in the bottom right corner
+* If an item is clicked, user os taken to the product page
+* Wishlist items can be deleted by clicking the x icon in the top right corner